Brian Orakpo: 2010 season

 On January 4, 2010, the Redskins fired head coach Jim Zorn after they finished with a 4–12 record in 2009.
 The Washington Redskins hired Jim Haslett as their new defensive coordinator and installed a base 3-4 defense.
 Head coach Mike Shanahan named Orakpo and Andre Carter the starting outside linebackers to begin the regular season, along with inside linebackers London Fletcher and Rocky McIntosh.

-During Week 4, Orakpo recorded three combined tackles and a season-high a two sacks on quarterback Aaron Rodgers during a 16–13 win over the Green Bay Packers.
+During Week 5, Orakpo recorded three combined tackles and a season-high a two sacks on quarterback Aaron Rodgers during a 16–13 win over the Green Bay Packers.
 In Week 10, he collected a season-high eight combined tackles and was credited with half a sack during a 59–28 loss to the Philadelphia Eagles.
 Orakpo was sidelined for the Week 16 victory at the Jacksonville Jaguars after sustaining a hamstring injury the previous week.

 Orakpo finished his second professional season with 56 combined tackles (36 solo), 8.5 sacks, two pass deflections, and a forced fumble in 15 games and starts.
 On January 23, 2011, it was announced that he would play in the 2011 Pro Bowl as a replacement for Packers linebacker Clay Matthews III who was appearing in Super Bowl XLV.
-On January 30, 2011, Orakpo recorded seven combined tackles as part of the NFC during their 55–41 victory against the AFC.